kilowhat/kilowhat.net/_extensions/wordpress.md

 - User is redirected to WordPress for classic WordPress logout

 The logout process is based on redirects to signed urls that prevent any cross-site request forgery vulnerability.

+The current implementation has no special handling for natural session expiration.
+All cookies used are short-lived, but due to the use of Flarum "remember me" tokens, the Flarum session will likely remain active in the background if the user doesn't logout.
+Those Flarum sessions can be seen and cleared by the user in their Flarum Security dashboard.